Silver-skinned

 【Nigiri sushi: Hikarimono

-Along with the red color of tuna and the white color of sea bream, the shiny color of “hikarimono” (silver-skinned fish).
-The definitive representative of hikarimono, and the fish topping said to “showcase the skill of a sushi chef” is “kohada” (gizzard shad).
+Alongside the red flesh of tuna and the white elegance of sea bream, “hikarimono” (silver-skinned fish) represents another essential pillar of sushi toppings.
+Among them, the definitive representative—and the fish often said to “reveal the skill of a sushi chef”—is kohada (gizzard shad).

 【Related contents】